Leith Hill Tower

 Who built the tower?

-The tower ‘Prospect House’ was built in 1765 by Richard Hull, who lived at Leith Hill Place.
-The eccentric Georgian built the folly, based on a typical 1300 Wealden Tower, to increase the height of Leith Hill to over 1000ft above sea level.
+The tower was built in 1765 as a ‘Prospect House’ by Richard Hull of Leith Hill Place.
+The eccentric Georgian built the tower, based on a typical 1300 Wealden Tower, to increase the height of Leith Hill to over 1000ft above sea level.
+He also intended it as "a place for people to come and enjoy the glory of the English countryside".

 You can see many hollows on the nearby slopes and it's thought that the materials needed to build the tower were quarried on site.